 Skip to Content

-Alouette French Song Lyrics Meaning & Translation
+Alouette Song Lyrics & English Translation

-Alouette French Song Lyrics Meaning & Translation
+Alouette Song Lyrics & English Translation

 “Alouette” (Meaning: Lark; Pronunciation: ah-lou-eht or alwɛt) is a popular Canadian folk song and is one of the most popular kids songs for learning French.
 The song is over one hundred years old and is said to have originated in Quebec, Canada.
 In this lesson, we’ll explain the vocabulary and grammar of the song’s French song lyrics.

-Alouette: French Song for kids
+Alouette: French song for kids.

 Alouette song overview